Ofqual: Structure

-Chief Regulator
+Chief regulator

-The Chief Regulator is the leader and figurehead of Ofqual.
+The chief regulator is the leader and figurehead of Ofqual.

-Originally, the Chief Regulator was also the Chair of Ofqual.
-When the Chief Regulator position was vacant during 2010 and 2011, the Deputy Chair, Dame Sandra Burslem DBE, took on 'many of the responsibilities', though was never formally named Chief Regulator or Chair.
+Originally, the chief regulator was also the chair of Ofqual.
+When the chief regulator position was vacant during 2010 and 2011, the Deputy Chair, Dame Sandra Burslem, took on 'many of the responsibilities', though was never formally named chief regulator or chair.

-On 1 April 2012, in line with the Education Act 2011, the Chief Regulator role transferred from the Chair of Ofqual to the Chief Executive of Ofqual.
-When the Chief Regulator post was vacant in 2016, the Chair acted as the Interim Chief Regulator.
+On 1 April 2012, in line with the Education Act 2011, the chief regulator role transferred from the chair, to the chief executive.
+When the chief regulator post was vacant in 2016, the chair acted as the interim chief regulator.